sarnowski/aws-cloudwatch-monitoring-extension/README.md

 In the conf/AWSConfigurations.xml, there are a few things that can be configured:

-1. The AWS account credentials (i.e. the access key and the secret key)
+1. The AWS account credentials (i.e. the access key and the secret key).
+If you wish to encrypt the credentials, please refer to "Password Encryption Support" section.
 2. ProxyParams if a proxy is used to connect to AWS
 3. The supported AWS namespaces that you can retrieve metrics for (you can enable or disable metrics for specific namespaces).
 You can also add your custom namespace if required.
 4. Regions (enable regions to monitor the running AWS Products in the corresponding region)